-Kailesh is a proud Bangor University graduate, achieving a first-class honours Alison Lea-Wilson MBE degree in Electronic Engineering followed by an MEng Degree specializing in artificial intelligence.
+Kailesh is a proud Bangor University graduate, achieving a first-class honours Alison Lea-Wilson degree in Electronic Engineering followed by an MEng Degree specializing in artificial intelligence.
 Kailesh is a Chartered Accountant in the UK and has completed Executive Business Learning Programs at Kellogg, Harvard, London Business School, Stanford, and Singularity University.
 While studying at Bangor, he received a flying scholarship with the Royal Air Force.

-In 2017 Kailesh was awarded an Honorary Fellowship from Bangor University for his services to business and community, and he joined the Bangor University Alumni Board in 2019.

-experience of implementing educational, In his spare time, Kailesh enjoys riding motorcycles and coaching football for both men's and women's teams, has completed a triathlon, skydived, rappelled down buildings for charity, climbed Mount Kilimanjaro to raise money to build water wells in Africa, and keep girls in school and has taught football in Mumbai.
+In 2017 Kailesh was awarded an Honorary Fellowship from Bangor University for his services to business and community, and he joined the Bangor University Alumni Board in 2019. motorcycles and coaching football for both men's and women's teams, has completed a triathlon, skydived, rappelled down buildings for charity, climbed Mount Kilimanjaro to raise money to build water wells in Africa, and keep girls in school and has taught football in Mumbai.